• OUR SOURCES •

 • OUR SOURCES

 Sourcing is a very time consuming and intentional aspect to my work here, and to the creation of all my offerings.
 I spend a lot of time researching and am extremely conscious about where I source.
 If I cannot find a clean, ethical source for an herb or ingredient, I won’t use it.
-That said, all my ingredients are either wild, organic, non-gmo and/or pesticide free.
+That said, all my sourced ingredients are either regionally wild, certified organic, non-gmo and/or pesticide free.
 I don’t use essential oils, fragrances, any additives or harsh preservatives.
 I also try my absolute best to keep my sources as regional to the PNW as possible and so glad to say the majority of my ingredients are regionally sourced.
-The base of most of my offerings are honey, beeswax, alcohol, water, vinegar and oil.
+The base of most of my offerings are all organic: non gmo/gluten free alcohol, honey, beeswax, natural regulated spring water, apple cider vinegar and oil.
 Here is the sourcing breakdown on each:

 • HONEY & BEESWAX •